 Mato Grosso, Mato Grosso do Sul and most of the Amazon are one hour behind Brasília time (GMT/UTC minus four hours).

 A tiny part of Amazonas state and all of Acre are two hours behind Brasília time (GMT/UTC minus five hours).

 The Fernando de Noronha archipelago is one hour ahead of Brasília time (GMT/UTC minus two hours).

 Brazilian daylight-saving time runs from mid-October to mid-February, during which period clocks are advanced one hour – but only in the Southeast, South and Central West.

-Public toilets are not common but can be found at every bus station and airport in most cities and towns; there’s usually a charge of around R$0.50 to R$1.
+Public toilets are not common but can be found at every bus station and airport in most cities and towns; there’s usually a charge of around R$1 to R$2.
 People will generally let you use the toilets in restaurants and bars.
 As in other Latin American countries, toilet paper isn’t flushed.
 There’s usually a basket next to the toilet to put paper in.

 Tourist offices in Brazil are a mixed bag.
-Some offices have dedicated, knowledgeable staff, and others have little interest in helping tourists.
+Some offices have dedicated, knowledgeable staff, while others have little interest in helping tourists.

 Embratur (www.visitbrasil.com), the Brazilian tourism institute, provides limited online resources.

 Travel with Children

 Long distances in Brazil can make family travel challenging, but the rewards are considerable: endless fun on sun-kissed beaches, walks in rainforests, boat and train rides, and abundant wildlife-watching opportunities.
 Best of all is the warm reception from Brazilians themselves – who go out of their way to make kids feel welcome.